-Students will be studying set texts in the areas of poetry, prose, and drama as script.
-They will be analysing alternate texts to those studied in Year 10 English courses.
-The type and conditions of the assessment will be increasingly complex; consequently students will be extended beyond those in a Year 10 English course.
+Students will be studying set texts in the areas of poetry, prose, and plays.
+They will be analysing alternate texts to those studied in the Year 10 English course.
+The type and conditions of the assessment will be increasingly complex; consequently, students will be extended beyond those in a Year 10 English course.

-Due to the academic nature and rigour of the programme, a certain level of language skills is assumed, but naturally continued development will be explicitly pursued throughout the course.
+Due to the academic nature and rigour of the program, a certain level of language skills is assumed, but naturally continued development will be explicitly pursued throughout the course.